What is a Pre-Sales Process?

 - Ask for referrals

 A salesperson is responsible for networking and initiating contact with prospects, setting up customer meetings, and sending proposals.
 And most importantly, a salesperson is responsible for closing the sale.
-Salespeople will usually have a personal quota they have to meet every month.

-Ideally, the pre-sales process and the sales cycle should work together.
 Here is how the pre-sales process can help you as you begin moving through every step of the sales cycle:

 Thanks to advances in technology, a salesperson now has more opportunities to find new prospects than ever.
-However, this doesn’t mean all of those prospects are worth pursuing.
-Before the sales team begins working with a new prospect, pre-sales will qualify the opportunity to make sure it is worth the company’s time and resources to pursue.
+But this doesn’t mean all of those prospects are worth pursuing.

-Initial Contact with Leads
+Initial contact with leads

-Once the lead is qualified, the pre-sales team is responsible for figuring out what problem the customer needs solving.
 This will help you build rapport with your potential customers and help them begin to believe that you are able to deliver on what you are offering.

-Presenting the Proposal
+Presenting the proposal

 The pre-sales team is responsible for putting together a proposal that will summarize the service being provided to the customer and what resources will be used to deliver that service.
-The pre-sales and the sales teams should be in agreement on the terms outlined in the proposal.
-Once it is finalized, the salesperson will deliver it to the customer.

-Customer Solutions
+Customer solutions

-In spite of what its name might imply, the pre-sales process does not end once the customer has been acquired.
+In spite of what its name might imply, the pre-sales process doesn’t end once the customer has been acquired.
 The pre-sales department is also responsible for the technical aspects of finding solutions to the customer’s problems.
-This can be things like timekeeping, responding to unhappy customers, or knowing how to engage with the customer.

 Conclusion

-The pre-sales process is important to finding, winning, and keeping customers.
 The job of the pre-sales department begins when the first contact is made with a new prospect and usually ends once the sale is acquired.
 Occasionally, pre-sales will provide transitional help once the sale has been finalized.

-So what is the difference between companies who are successful in closing sales and those that aren’t?
-Often, when companies frequently fail to close the deal it is because the pre-sales and sales departments are not effectively working together.
+Often, when companies frequently fail to close the deal it’s because the pre-sales and sales departments aren’t effectively working together.

 According to this article, for the pre-sales and sales departments to work together, both teams must have a level of mutual respect.
 They also must have a good understanding of the sales process and understand what their individual roles are in the process.
-They need to have a blueprint for how to navigate complex sales and have a clear understanding of what the customer needs.